An Hour with Rema

 Yes!
 When I’m in the studio, the whole mood changes, the whole vibe changes.
 I feel something come over me when I’m recording.
 Every single time I finish a project and i listen I get surprised, I’m like did i do this shit, did this happen…

-There’s a certain flamboyance and hustle in the culture out there, how would you describe your actual local scene with you and your friends out in Lagos?
+You can feel a certain hustle in the culture out there, how would you describe the energy in Lagos with you and your friends?

 With my friends in Lagos it’s more about the music, it’s more about creating stuff for the future.
 Whenever we create, whenever we share ideas, whenever we hang out it’s about the music and taking Afrobeats or Africa to the whole world.
 We just wanna push the sound, we’re more about how we can share ideas in inspiring youths and everybody else…